-My research focuses on how to make foundation models (e.g. GPT-4) safe and useful in the real world; for example, in engineering, the natural sciences, or healthcare.
+I am a research scientist at Anthropic.
+My research focuses on how to make machine learning models safe and useful in the real world; for example, in engineering applications, the natural sciences, or healthcare.

 I study language models as well as general machine learning techniques that are broadly applicable to other kinds of data (e.g. images, organic molecules, astronomical data, satellite imagery, wearable sensors, and more.)

 Foundation models are machine learning models that are typically trained on large unlabeled datasets and can be easily adapted to many downstream tasks.
 My research focuses on making foundation models safe and useful for real-world problems, including in the sciences, engineering, and healthcare.

 General machine learning methods for any kind of data, beyond just text or images

 – State-of-the-art methods for training foundation models are specialized for particular modalities, such as text or images.
-My work has shown that we can find a single method that works across diverse data from 12 different fields, including real-world scientific applications in genomics, wearable sensors, and multispectral satellite imagery.
+Our work has shown that a single method can work across diverse data from 12 different fields, including real-world scientific applications in genomics, wearable sensors, and multispectral satellite imagery.

-– I've also proposed Viewmaker Networks, a foundation model that learns to pose its own training task, and shown how it implements a behavior called feature dropout that helps foundation models perform well on a broad range of tasks.
+– We've also proposed Viewmaker Networks, a foundation model that learns to pose its own training task, and shown how it learns to balance the learning of different features to help models succeed on a broad range of tasks.

-– Machine learning research is typically conducted on benchmarks targeting a well-specified problem.
-However, in the real world, often defining the task well for a foundation model will be much of the challenge.
+– Machine learning research is typically conducted on benchmarks targeting a well-specified task.
+However, in the real world, describing what the problem is to a foundation model is often much of the challenge.

-– My work includes the first study of how language models respond to ambiguous tasks, and has shown that pretrained models can be finetuned using active learning to resolve this ambiguity and generalize more robustly.
+– Our work includes the first study of how language models respond to ambiguous tasks, and has shown that active learning enables pretrained models to resolve this ambiguity for themselves, enabling them to generalize more robustly.

 - UC Berkeley, October 2022